 Ana Stevenson is a writer and researcher residing in the East of England.
-She specialises in 19th-century English literature, notably the Romantic movement with a particular focus on Percy Bysshe Shelley and John Keats.
+She specialises in 18th and 19th-century English literature, notably the Romantic movement with a particular focus on Percy Bysshe Shelley and John Keats.

-She also works as a volunteer for English Heritage, her role involves guiding visitors through a Georgian house while providing information about the architecture and historical context of the period, along with the large collection of artwork that is displayed within the site. – features of note include works by Rembrandt, Vermeer, Van Dyck, Gainsborough and Reynolds.
+She also works as a volunteer for the English Heritage, her role involves guiding visitors through a Georgian house while providing information about the architecture and historical context of the period, along with the large collection of artwork that is displayed on the site. – features of note include works by Rembrandt, Vermeer, Van Dyck, Gainsborough and Reynolds.

 On this page, you will find a selection of Ana’s essays, articles, and creative pieces.
 The blog section is designated to informal texts on literature and culture, travelling, cultural tours, relevant courses and events, music, history, and other subjects related to her areas of interest.